dotnet/designs/accepted/2020/linking-libraries.md

 One reason this is hard is that every serialization and deserialization mechanism has its own rules about what it looks for:
 - What are acceptable constructors to create the object?
 - What properties (or fields) are inspected?
-- Does handle derived types?
+- Does it handle derived types?

 As of this writing, there is not a bullet proof solution for the linker to work in all serialization cases.
 See https://github.com/mono/linker/issues/1087 for a proposal on what it would take to make `JsonSerializer` linker-friendly.